-Why Out Of Network Billing Is Different
+Why Out-of-Network Billing is Different

 When providers join insurance networks, they agree to accept predetermined rates for their services.
 The payment process becomes relatively straightforward because both parties know the contracted amounts.
 Claims get processed according to established rules, and disputes typically involve clear contract language.